Meet Our Team

 “I am excited to help families and Ms. Rose’s Theraplace come together to support the development of the community’s children.”

-Veronica is our Marketing & Social Media Specialist.
+Veronica is our Marketing, Outreach & Social Media Specialist.
 She is a recent University of the Pacific graduate.
 Veronica earned a Bachelor’s degree in Business Administration, concentrated in marketing and arts & entertainment management.
 She also has a background working with children, with previous jobs as a babysitter, teacher assistant, and Kumon Learning Center assistant.
 Veronica is a creative person who enjoys art, design, crafting, and interior decorating, among many other creative activities.
 She loves to spend her free time working on personal projects and hanging out with her family, friends, and dog.